ejgallego/ejgallego/README.md

 ## Hi there 👋, this is Emilio's Github page.

 I work on making interactive theorem provers easier to use, with a particular interest in using state-of-the-art programming language techniques to facilitate HCI and ML research!

-See my [personal page](https://x80.org/emilio/) for more information about me and my projects.
+See my [personal page](https://x80.org/emilio/) for more information about me.

-Don't hesitate to get in touch with me via [Rocq's Zulip](https://rocq-prover.zulipchat.com/)!
+Don't hesitate to get in touch with me via [Lean's Zulip](https://lean.zulipchat.com/)!
 Have fun hacking!

 My pronoums are `he/him/él`.